Tom Harris is injured in a high school football game and ends up in the hospital.

 “I need a hug,” Tom said.

-Tanner got up and walked to the side of Tom’s bed, then leaned down and hugged his new best friend.
+Tanner got up and walked to the side of Tom’s bed, then leaned down and hugged him, being careful so he wouldn’t squeeze him too tight.

 “Thanks.
 That was nice.”